 A sketchy house number

 You would think the number on your door would be the least of your worries when selling a house, but unlucky number 13 could cost you some cash with superstitious buyers.
-Zoopla found homes in the U.K. with “13” on the door brought in more than $11,000 less than average properties.
+Zoopla found that homes in the U.K. with “13” on the door brought in around $11,000 less than average properties.

-What’s more, 24 percent of those surveyed said they would expect a home with that number to be priced lower than other homes.
-The company didn’t ask about the number 666, but we pity anyone trying to unload a property with those three digits.
+The company didn’t ask about the number 666, but we pity anyone trying to unload a property bearing those three digits.

 Would these home features scare you away or tempt you to look for a discount?
 Share with us in comments below or on our Facebook page.